 If you will need to use a facility, follow your proposed facility’s normal access request procedures.
 Ensure you have prior agreement so that if you are offered funding, they will support the use of their facility on your project.

-• if the project utilises an Assured Organisational Connectivity (AOC) through the ONS Secure Research Service, please detail whether office or home working or a combination will be used
+- if the project utilises an Assured Organisational Connectivity (AOC) through the Office for National Statistics (ONS) Secure Research Service, please detail whether office or home working or a combination will be used and if the method of access is ready to use or needs to be implemented

 For each requested facility you will need to provide the: